Lascorbe/LascorbeComPublish/Content/posts/2020-04-28-MVPCoordinators-SwiftUI-part2.md

 We've learned how to extract that `NavigationLink` from our `MasterView` creating a handy new `NavigationButton` along the way.
 We saw how to setup our Coordinator so we can return SwiftUI Views from the `start()` function.
 We learned how to easily change presenting a view as a modal instead of in a navigation stack.
 And we also saw how to present several views from the same view.

 That's it! **We've completed part 2 of this series.** In the next post, part 3, we'll see how to reimplement our Coordinator protocol to store its identifier, parent and children.
-To do that, to create stored properies in protocol extensions, we'll create a mixin using the power of the Objective-C runtime, sounds cool? **Then stay tuned for part 3!**
+To do that, to create stored properies in protocol extensions, we'll create a mixin using the power of the Objective-C runtime, sounds cool?

+**Go now to the next part of the series (part 3)!**: [https://lascorbe.com/posts/2020-04-29-MVPCoordinators-SwiftUI-part3](https://lascorbe.com/posts/2020-04-29-MVPCoordinators-SwiftUI-part3)

 I hope you liked [part 1](https://lascorbe.com/posts/2020-04-27-MVPCoordinators-SwiftUI-part1) and [part 2](https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2) covering my experience trying to decouple the navigation in SwftUI.